cubernetes/ft-transcendence/README.md

 - [administrative commands regarding app management]
 - [basic steps for configuration]
-- Refer to the [Wiki](https://github.com/cubernetes/ft-transcendence/wiki) for more Documentation
+- Refer to the [Wiki](https://github.com/cubernetes/ft-transcendence/wiki) for more documentation

 ## Demo